 Keep finding ways to adapt to your vision loss.
 Continue to enjoy your favorite card games with cards that have large, bold numbers.
 Let your friends know about your macular degeneration and explain to them how it affects the center of your vision.
 Perhaps you play cards with or know someone who has macular degeneration.
 Buy a deck of low vision cards and suggest you use them the next time you play.

-For as little at $12.00 you can keep playing your favorite card games like Hearts or Solitaire.
-These cards have large bold numbers, making it easier to see, but not necessarily easier to win.
+You can keep playing your favorite card games like Hearts or Solitaire by simply replacing your deck of cards with ones that have large bold numbers, making it easier to see, but not necessarily easier to win.

 Read this review by Joan Gayle: "This product has been a real help to an uncle of mine who has macular degeneration of the eyes, but loves to play cards.

-Ask your friends to use low vision bridge cards or jumbo bridge cards to make it easier to see the cards.
+Ask your friends to use low vision bridge cards or large print playing cards to make it easier for you to see.
 Now, if you keep winning, they may want to go back to the regular cards :).